 Vinaigrettes were so popular that they made their way into other objects.
-They might be found embedded in the lid of a scent bottle, the handle of quizzing glass, the reverse side of a locket or brooch, or even embedded in a fan guard.
-Any item that would have been kept close to the user, either worn as jewelry or as part of a chatelaine, or carried in a pocket or reticule, could have been adapted to include a vinaigrette
+They might be found embedded in the lid of a scent bottle, the handle of a quizzing glass, the reverse side of a locket or brooch, or even embedded in a fan guard.
+Any item that would have been kept close to the user, either worn as jewelry, or as part of a chatelaine, or carried in a pocket or reticule, could have been adapted to include a vinaigrette.

 The ring is gold with chased and engraved decoration on the sides.
 The center of the ring holds a tiny vinaigrette, just over ¼” across.
 The hinged cover is made of rock crystal.
 Visible beneath the cover is the grill, made in a simple lattice pattern.
 Under the grill is a teeny tiny sponge.
 I can’t swear that it is a 200-year-old sponge, but it was in the ring when I bought it.